theharvardcrimson/crimtechcomp/README.md

 ## Welcome!

-Welcome to the Crimson Comp - 2018!
+Welcome to the Crimson Technology Board Comp!
 We're looking forward to working together with you to make this a wonderful experience for all involved, and we hope that these "assignments" contribute, rather than detract from that experience.